Copilot4DevOps

 • Use Smart Docs: Document your Gherkins within Azure DevOps using Smart Docs.
 This is an MS Word-like tool, part of Modern Requirements4DevOps, natively integrated into ADO that helps maintain clarity on each scenario and keeps all stakeholders informed.

-2. Use AI to Efficiently Create Gherkin in Azure DevOps
+b.
+Use AI to Efficiently Create Gherkin in Azure DevOps

-Copilot4DevOps Plus is a groundbreaking AI requirements management solution that allows teams to generate high quality requirements from work item data in a single click.
+Copilot4DevOps is a groundbreaking AI requirements management solution that allows teams to generate high quality requirements from work item data in a single click.
 By using its AI capabilities, you can generate syntactically correct and semantically meaningful Gherkin.

-Copilot4DevOps Plus natively integrates into Azure DevOps and allows developers and QAs to focus on writing high quality Gherkin without getting bogged down by the intricacies of syntax.
+Copilot4DevOps natively integrates into Azure DevOps and allows developers and QAs to focus on writing high quality Gherkin without getting bogged down by the intricacies of syntax.

 You can also add custom instructions to further refine your output.
 This includes specifying the length, creativity, and language of your response.

-Gherkin Examples and Use Cases
+5. Gherkin Examples and Use Cases

 Gherkin is widely used in various industries to facilitate behavior-driven development (BDD) and improve communication between technical and non-technical stakeholders.
 Here are some real-world examples of who might use Gherkin and how they implement it

-1. Software Development Teams
+a.
+Software Development Teams

 Software development teams use Gherkin to define user stories and acceptance criteria for their applications.